 Subd.
 4. Unpaid material identification.
 Unpaid material published in a newspaper, magazine, or other publication that is (1) in unique typeset or otherwise differentiated from other unpaid material, (2) designed to influence or attempt to influence the voting at any election or the passage or defeat of legislation, and (3) not placed on the editorial page must be clearly identified as an editorial opinion.
+History: 1988 c 578 art 3 s 5; 2001 c 143 s 1

-211B.06 FALSE POLITICAL AND CAMPAIGN MATERIAL; PENALTY; EXCEPTIONS.
+211B.06 FALSE POLITICAL AND CAMPAIGN MATERIAL